Author Meets the Critics: Broadcast history

 Martin Stone first proposed producing the program in 1940, but radio executives found the concept "too highbrow"; the program was first conceived of by Stone and "Albany newspaper man" Richard Lewis.
 It first made air in December 1940, on an Albany station, before moving to Schenectady, and then to New York City.
 (It was on the AM radio station WHN in New York City, by 1942.)
 Stone produced the program remotely during much of this era, as he was serving as general counsel for the Lend-Lease Administration and in the United States Navy, during World War II.

-After six years on local stations, national radio broadcaster Mutual network began airing the program.
+After six years on local radio stations, the national radio broadcaster Mutual network began airing the program.
 It carried the series on radio from June 12, 1946 to April 2, 1947.
 It was sponsored by the Book-of-the-Month club, on Mutual.
 In summer 1946, Stone left Mutual "under agreement", airing the show on WQXR on Thursdays with the club sponsorship, and on Mutual without sponsorship.
 On May 20, Mutual filled his old time slot with Books on Trial, a series sponsored by the Literary Guild, featuring a "prosecuting attorney and jury."
 Stone took the situation to court, alleging appropriation and effort to confuse.
 Stone lost in court, as State Supreme Court Justice Bernard Botein found no conflict of ideas.
 NBC debuted the series as a weekly radio program, on Sundays, beginning June 1, 1947.
 By that point, "almost 1,000 of the world's top-flight authors and other literary figures" had appeared on the program.
 In one episode before NBC, author Gontran de Poncins walked out on a debate about Kabloona.

-The series began as a mid-season replacement on NBC on April 4, 1948, but was transferred to ABC during 1949.
+The television series began as a mid-season replacement on NBC on April 4, 1948.
+General Foods Corporation ended its sponsorship in July 1949.
+It was transferred to ABC during 1949.
 The show was transferred back to NBC during 1951, and then to DuMont from January 10, 1952, to October 10, 1954.

-Episode status

-As with most DuMont series, not many episodes of the DuMont version are known to survive.
-The March 27, 1949, episode of original NBC version of the series is preserved from kinescope recordings at the Paley Center for Media in New York City.